V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkinda-nkinda : unserious person who cannot be trusted / firm and constant man

-– nkindi : belt, support scarf, something that gives strength, balance or firmness
+– nkindi : belt, support scarf, something that gives strength, balance, stability or firmness

 – nkindu : brawl, quarrel, revolt, popular uprising, din, uproar, tumult / war, battle

-– nkindu : sound of walking, sound of paws, sound of footsteps / the one who piles on the mortar
+– nkindu : sound of walking, sound of paws or footsteps / the one who pounds on the mortar

 – nkindukunu : weakness due to illness / strength, stability